 - Skin biopsy may also make diagnosis easier.

 - TEN is thought to be a more severe form of SJS.

-- Diagnosis is made based on symptoms of a rash typical to TEN, mucous membrane involvement, and use of medications known to cause this disease.
-Like SJS a history of having taken medications associated with TEN is not essential for the diagnosis.
+- Diagnosis is made based on signs and symptoms of a rash typical to TEN, mucous membrane involvement, and use of medications known to cause this disease.
+Like SJS, a history of having taken medications associated with TEN is not essential for the diagnosis.